CKFuertes/digivault-nw2c-ctcc0513/README.md

 INSTALLATION:

-  • To run the application, users can download the runnable jar file, DigiVault.jar, and run it in their desktop.
+  • To run the application, users can copy and paste the source code of this project, and replicate each java file.

   • For curious users, the source code of this project can be viewd inside the src/digitalatm folder.

-  • If there is problem in running the jar file, check your JDK version and make sure it is updated.

 FEATURES: